 This right of control over an identified asset consists of:

-• The right to obtain substantially all economic benefits from the asset’s use, and
+- The right to obtain substantially all economic benefits from the asset’s use, and

-• The right to direct its use.
+- The right to direct its use.

 The necessary steps for this assessment, to be conducted at the inception of the contract, are detailed in IFRS 16.B31.
 They are presented through a decision tree, as illustrated below.
 Examples 1-10 accompanying IFRS 16 illustrate the application of these criteria.

-Let’s dive deeper.
+Let’s dive in.

-Are you tired of the constant stream of IFRS updates?
-I know it's tough.
-That's why I've created Reporting Period – a once-a-month digest for professional accountants.
-It consolidates all essential IFRS developments and Big 4 insights into one concise, readable email.
+--Are you tired of the constant stream of IFRS updates?
+I know it's tough!
+That's why I created Reporting Period – a once-a-month summary for professional accountants.
+It consolidates all essential IFRS developments and Big 4 insights into one readable email.
 I personally curate every issue to ensure it's packed with the most relevant information, delivered straight to your inbox.
-Subscribe for free, enjoy a spam-free experience, and remember, you can opt out anytime with a single click.
+It's free, with no spam, and if it turns out not to be right for you, you can unsubscribe with just one click.

 Identified asset